-Some states allow underage consumption when a family member consents and/or is present.
-States vary widely regarding which relatives must consent or be present.
+Some states allow underage drinking when a family member consents and/or is present.
+States vary widely about which relatives must consent or be present.
 Also, in what conditions those under 21 may drink.

 Some states permit underage drinking on private property.
 In some states those under 21 may drink in any private location.
 In others, it’s only in private residences, or only in the home of a parent or guardian.
 Sometimes underage drinking requires the presence and/or consent of a parent or legal-age spouse.

 The following map shows exceptions to the minimum age of 21 for drinking alcohol.

-Note: This map is based on statutes and regulations only.
+Note: This map is based on laws only.
 It doesn’t include exceptions created by case law, custom, etc. Also, Utah sets the law at 0.05.

 The problem of identifying the optimum minimum drinking age to reduce alcohol abuse is a serious one.
 It involves issues of freedom, responsibility, parental rights, religion, politics and many other realms of life.

 The minimum drinking age of 21 in the U.S. appears to be not only ineffective but actually counter-productive.
 Congress passed it with the best of intentions.
 But it has had some of the worst of outcomes.

-In reaction to these problems, the president emeritus of Middlebury College, Dr. John McCardell, took actiion.
+In reaction to these problems, the president emeritus of Middlebury College, Dr. John McCardell, took action.
 He created the non-profit Choose Responsibility.